2016-10-24 - PSEUDO-DARKLEECH RIG EK FROM 95.183.12[.]11 SENDS CERBER RANSOMWARE

 IMAGES

-Shown above: Desktop of the infected Windows host after rebooting and checking one of the Cerber Decryptor URLs.
+Shown above: Desktop of the infected Windows host after rebooting and checking one of the Cerber ransomware Decryptor URLs.

 Click here to return to the main page.